ctsang727/ctsang727/README.md

 - 🔭 I’m currently working on more features for my projects (see pinned)
 - 🌱 I’m currently learning React/Redux
-- 🤔 I’m looking for help with ... (building a fantasy baseball/basketball/football app)
+- 🤔 I’m looking for help with building a fantasy baseball/basketball/football app
 - 💬 Ask me about my experience with App Academy, what am I doing now, the future
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/christopher-tsang-827b1b127/)
 - 😄 Pronouns: he/him/his